watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Containers and DevOps - Infrastructure edition.md

     helm install stable/nginx-ingress --namespace kube-system --set controller.replicaCount=2
     ```

 3. Set a DNS prefix on the IP address allocated to the ingress controller.
-Visit the `kube-system` namespace in your Kubeneretes dashboard to find the IP.
+Visit the `kube-system` namespace in your Kubernetes dashboard to find the IP.

     http://localhost:8001/#!/service?namespace=kube-system